2026 TBL season

-The 2026 TBL season will be the ninth season of The Basketball League (TBL).
+The 2026 TBL season is the ninth season of The Basketball League (TBL).

 League changes

 The Grove City Whitetails were announced as an expansion team.
 The Lehigh Valley Flight and Mesa Monsoons, teams which previously played in the Maximum Basketball League also joined the league for the 2026 season.
+In addition, to fill scheduling gaps the Mesquite Desert Dogs returned for 11 games and the Memphis Lions as well playing road games.